 This award is designed with reference to section A of the UK Quality Code for Higher Education and in line with the relevant FHEQ qualification descriptor.
-The intended learning outcomes of the course are allied to the QAA Subject Benchmark Statement: Education Studies (2015).
-The content and delivery of has been written in light of these benchmarking statements.
-Thus the Special Educational Needs, Disabilities and Inclusion course provides opportunities for students to demonstrate aspects of the areas covered by the Education Studies benchmark statements (2015), including knowledge and understanding that students should be able to critically understand and analyse; abilities that students should be able to demonstrate, aspects of their own learning that students should be able to reflect on; and key transferable skills.
-It also provides the opportunity to analyse the historical, social, political, cultural and educational issues associated with Special Educational Needs, Disabilities and Inclusion in a local, national and global context.
+The intended learning outcomes of the course are allied to the skills outlined in the University grade descriptors, graduate attributes and learner journey toolkit.
+The content and delivery have been written considering these statements.
+Thus, the Special Educational Needs, Disabilities and Inclusion course provides opportunities for students to demonstrate aspects of the areas covered, including knowledge, and understanding that students should be able to critically understand and analyse; abilities that students should be able to demonstrate, aspects of their own learning that students should be able to reflect on; and key transferable skills.
+It also provides the opportunity to analyse the historical, social, political, cultural, and educational issues associated with Special Educational Needs, Disabilities, and Inclusion in a local, national, and global context.

-Common to all modules is the opportunity to learn through the integration of theory with practice.
+Common to all modules is the opportunity to learn through the integration of theory with insights into practice.
 Although students are expected to engage with a challenging and suitable range of theories, concepts and principles, the applied context within which a student learns is a key element of the course and features in the form of educational visits and visiting speakers, in addition to case studies.

-This award is located at level 6 of the FHEQ
+This award is located at level 6 of the OfS sector recognised standards, and is mapped against the Education Studies benchmark statement